About Rikke Rosengren

 Rikke Rosengren (born 1974) is a Danish kindergarten teacher and Waldorf educator of children (educated in Australia).
 She has been the manager and owner of the kindergarten ”Bonsai” in Denmark for the past 18 years.
 This is still her primary focus and the basis for her daily work.

-Rikke has developed an online course about forest education: Forest education based on outdoor nursery and kindergarten.
-The benefits of nature and forest education for 1-7 years old.
+Rikke has developed an online course about forest education: Forest and Nature Based Early Childhood Education.
+Inspiration from Scandinavia.
 It consists of 9 modules presented in 3,5 hours.
 Learn more and sign up here

 Rikke gives lectures on the following educational issues

 • The development of the child aged 1-7

 • Stimulation of the sensory system

 • Nature’s impact on the development of children

 • The importance of risky play

 • How media influences the emotions of the child